 Miura SVJ # 5090 :

-A 1972 Miura SVJ, this car was delivered only six day before the #5100 car described on this page, and together with this car these two SVJ's are considered to be the only two official factory SVJ's built after the initial #4934.
+A 1972 Miura SVJ, this car was delivered towards the end of the Miura production at the factory, and together with the mystery SVJ described on this page, they are considered to be the only two official factory SVJ's built after the initial #4934.
 This car was finished in metallic red over red leather Miura SV, number 5090 with engine 30751 was built by the factory to full SVJ specifications.

 It was delivered to Paul Ferrandi in Corsica after it was ordered from the French importer Voitures Paris Monceau, in 1982 this car was sold to France while in 1984 it was again sold to the current owner, who had it repainted into a Grey/Blue metallic later on.